Manage projects with WBS (Work Breakdown Structure)

 As before mentioned, at this stage we did not deal with dates, but with the logical decomposition.

-The WBS can organize documents, costs, micro activities (ToDo).
+The WBS can organize documents, costs, micro activities (ToDo’s).
 The project security configuration will use the WBS structure as well.

 The WBS is the skeleton of the project!

-The WBS will behave like a menu to navigate within the project, by far better than previous Twproject versions.
+The WBS in Twproject behaves like a menu to navigate within the project,with unrivalled practicality.

-But the Twproject WBS is not only a project definition tool, but also for a quick check.
+But the WBS is not only a project definition tool, it is also a rapid control tool.

 In fact, once our project has started and fed with planning data, work done, costs, documentation, our WBS enrich with information.